TeamRaccoons/Unified-Wallet-Kit/README.md

 # Unified Wallet Kit
 Unified Wallet Kit is an open-sourced, Swiss Army Knife wallet adapter, striving for the best wallet integration experience for developers, and best wallet experience for your users.

+Used by Jupiter and Meteora.

 # Philosophy
 - Set a sensible defaults
 - Lightweight, easy to adopt, fast to access
 - Extensible wallets, with a BYOW (Bring your own wallets) approach
+- Better onboarding experience for new users

 ## Core features
 - [x] Main esm bundle at 94Kb (~20Kb gzipped)